OceanBlues314/s14-map-tool/README.md

 Simple gui with season 14 League of Legends map, role icons, and ward placement for basic game planning/explanatory purposes.
 Bubbles surrounding icons are not exact indicators of vision; they're roughly scaled in the same way that riftkit was.

-To use the execteable, you just need the dist folder.
-The exe was compiled using pyinstaller, and will likely be flagged as suspicious
+The source code is in python, and the exe was compiled using pyinstaller.
+It was created for those unfamiliar with using python.
+To use it, you just need the dist folder.
+Due to the compilation method, and being an unsigned executeable, it will be flagged as suspicious.
+The process of getting a CA is prohibitibively expensive and outside the scope of what I would consider a hobby project.